popcorn-kernel/popcorn/CONTRIBUTING.md

 #### Make changes locally

 1. Fork the repository.
-- Using GitHub Desktop:
-  - [Getting started with GitHub Desktop](https://docs.github.com/en/desktop/installing-and-configuring-github-desktop/getting-started-with-github-desktop) will guide you through setting up Desktop.
-  - Once Desktop is set up, you can use it to [fork the repo](https://docs.github.com/en/desktop/contributing-and-collaborating-using-github-desktop/cloning-and-forking-repositories-from-github-desktop)!

-- Using the command line:
-  - [Fork the repo](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo#fork-an-example-repository) so that you can make your changes without affecting the original project until you're ready to merge them.
+2. [Fork the repo](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo#fork-an-example-repository) so that you can make your changes without affecting the original project until you're ready to merge them.

-2. Create a working branch and start with your changes!
+3. Create a working branch and start with your changes!

 ### Commit your update

 Commit the changes once you are happy with them.
-Don't forget to self-review to speed up the review process:zap:.
+Don't forget to self-review to speed up the review process.

 ### Pull Request

 When you're finished with the changes, create a pull request, also known as a PR.
-- Fill the "Ready for review" template so that we can review your PR.
-This template helps reviewers understand your changes as well as the purpose of your pull request.
+- Fill the information about the changes so that we can review your PR.
 - Don't forget to [link PR to issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue) if you are solving one.
 - Enable the checkbox to [allow maintainer edits](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/allowing-changes-to-a-pull-request-branch-created-from-a-fork) so the branch can be updated for a merge.
 Once you submit your PR, a Docs team member will review your proposal.
 We may ask questions or request additional information.